DmitryUlyanov/Multicore-TSNE/README.md

 ### 1 core

 Interestingly, that this code beats other implementations.
-We compare to `sklearn` (Barnes-Hut of course), [L. Van der Maaten's bhtsne](https://github.com/lvdmaaten/bhtsne), L. Van der Maaten's bhtsne, [py_bh_tsne repo](https://github.com/danielfrg/tsne) (cython wrapper for bhtsne). `perplexity = 30, theta=0.5` for every run.
+We compare to `sklearn` (Barnes-Hut of course), L. Van der Maaten's [bhtsne](https://github.com/lvdmaaten/bhtsne), [py_bh_tsne repo](https://github.com/danielfrg/tsne) (cython wrapper for bhtsne with QuadTree). `perplexity = 30, theta=0.5` for every run.
 In fact [py_bh_tsne repo](https://github.com/danielfrg/tsne) works at the same speed as this code when using more optimization flags for compiler.

 This is a benchmark for `70000x784` MNIST data: